hantsy/jakartaee11-sandbox/docs/concurrency.md

 }
 ```

-After deployment you can trigger notifications with `POST /schedule` and view invited names with `GET /schedule`.
+After deployment, you can trigger notifications with `POST /schedule` and view invited names with `GET /schedule`.

 See the test `ScheduleTest` for a runnable example: [ScheduleTest](https://github.com/hantsy/jakartaee11-sandbox/blob/master/concurrency/src/test/java/com/example/it/ScheduleTest.java).

 Unfortunately, the current `@Schedule` design has a few rough edges:
 - It requires an external invocation to trigger scheduled tasks.
-It can not start automatically.
+It can not start automatically. see: [jakartaee/concurrency#624](https://github.com/jakartaee/concurrency/issues/624)
 - It is expressed as a nested `runAt` attribute inside `@Asynchronous`, which some find unintuitive.
 - Its attributes are not aligned with modern equivalents in frameworks such as Quarkus and Spring.
 - There is no clear replacement for the legacy `@TimeoutAround` pattern for handling schedule timeouts.